cloudmesh/cloudmesh-openapi/paper/_index.md

 ### 2.4 Containers and Microservices

 Cloudmesh uses the internet architectures of microservices and containers to organize its functions and code.
 Microservice architecture is a variant of service oriented architecture.
 Cloudmesh uses microservices to arrange its app in loosley coupled services.
 These services are fine grained and protocals are lightweight.
 Containers are data structures whose instances are collections of other objects.
 Cloudmesh uses containers to store objects in an organized way that follows specific access rules.
 Containers are characterized by three properties: accessing objects in the container, storage of the objects, and traversal of the objects.
-Cloudmesh is designed to work on containers in docker, kubernatges, etc.
+Cloudmesh is designed to work on containers in docker, kubernetes, etc.
 ## 3. Architecture

 ### 3.1 Basic Auth Security